facebookresearch/sumo-challenge/docs/dataset.md

 The official SUMO input format is an RGB-D image represented as a cube-map.
 Here is a [sample SUMO input file](https://sumochallenge.org/en/sumo-input.tif).
 The cube-map is stored in a multi-page TIFF file, with the color image and the depth image stored separately.
-Each image is 6000 x 1000 pixels in size.
+Each image is 6K x 1K (6144 x 1024) pixels in size.
 The cube-map faces are stored in the following order: back, left, front, right, top, bottom.
-Each face is 1000 x 1000 pixels (i.e., side length = 1000).
+Each face is 1K x 1K (1024 x 1024) pixels (i.e., side length = 1024).

-The color image is 8 bits per color channel, and the channels are stored in OpenCV order (i.e., BGR rather than RGB).
+The color image is stored with 8 bits per color channel, in RGB order.

 The range image is stored as unsigned 16 bit integers using inverse values.
 A value of 0 represents infinity (i.e., unknown range), and a